 In addition, many adolescents tend to be shyer around adults than they were as children because grownups have now become the operating standard for acting more mature.
 Now it's easy to shy away from adults because one feels diminished and inhibited in their company.

 A common exception to adolescent shyness around adults is the only child who has been socialized to act adult by the company of parents.
-She often considers herself their equal and has made friends of their friends throughout childhood.
+She often considers herself their equal and has made friends with their friends throughout childhood.
 Social confidence in dealing with adults is one common benefit of growing up as an only child.
-However, this comfort with adults can sometimes create another source of shyness -- feeling out of step with age mates.
-"I'm fit in better with adults than people my own age.
+However, this comfort with adults can sometimes create another source of shyness—feeling out of step with age mates.
+"I fit in better with adults than people my own age.
 Other kids don't get my sense of humor the way older people do."

 Even last stage adolescents are not immune to shyness.
 For example, consider new college students, not knowing anyone on campus, who must go to parties if they want to meet people.
 Many self-medicate social discomfort with alcohol so they can subdue painful shyness.
 Drinking enables them to become sufficiently uninhibited and outgoing to survive the evening, hopefully without harmful incident.
 Over the course of adolescence, shyness is everywhere.

-Then there is temperamental shyness, built into one's psychological nature, that seems to combine a lack of self confidence, limited conversational skills, and social anxiety, all of which result in the avoidance of social interaction that the young person actually desires.
-Shyness can become its own worst enemy when feeling shy causes the teenager to act shy, which makes feeling shy feel worse.
+Then there is temperamental shyness, built into one's psychological nature, that seems to combine a lack of self-confidence, limited conversational skills, and social anxiety, all of which result in the avoidance of social interaction that the young person actually desires.
+Shyness can become its own worst enemy when feeling shy causes the teenager to act shy, which makes feeling shy worse.

-Such actions as keeping others at a distance, staying silent, not greeting people, mumbling when spoken to, avoiding eye contact, electing to sit alone, all prevent the teenager from participating in social interactions that they fear and miss.
+Such actions as keeping others at a distance, staying silent, not greeting people, mumbling when spoken to, avoiding eye contact, and electing to sit alone all prevent the teenager from participating in social interactions that they fear and miss.

 One parental responsibility is to think ahead for a teenager who is more preoccupied with what is happening now.
 So they can say, "We know acting outgoing can be uncomfortable for you, but making an effort to do so is worth your while.
 Knowing how to approach people, interact with people, speak up to people, and socialize in groups of people are all skills you will need in the years ahead."